mrpeartree1889/Tennis_Tracker_Pro/README.md

 - Statistics
 - Export data

-Everything is stored locally and the information never leaves your device.
+Everything is stored locally and the information never leaves your device (unless you choose to export it to your own google drive or email).

 ## Next features to implement :soon:
 - Option to add or delete sets :100::heavy_check_mark: